AlphaSheep/Onnapt/README.md

-Statistics Lover's Awesome Puzzle Timer (Slapt)
+Oh No!
+Not Anonther Puzzle Timer (Onnapt)
 ===============================================

-*Slapt* is going to be a cross platform timer application for twisty puzzles such as Rubik's cube.
+*Onnapt* is going to be a cross platform timer application for twisty puzzles such as Rubik's cube.
 It is still in the early development phase.

-Three features will differentiate *Slapt* from other timing applications:
+Hopefully, three features will be added which will differentiate *Onnapt* from other timing applications:
  * Extensive history tracking, which allows exporting and importing times from other devices, and possible syncronising through Dropbox.
  * Calculation of a wide range of stats, which may be extended using plugins (which will be Python scripts)
  * Support custom scrambles as additional plugins

 It is being written in Python 3 using PyQt.

 License
 -------
-*Slapt* is released under the MIT license, which makes it completely free to use and distribute.
+*Onnapt* is released under the MIT license, which makes it completely free to use and distribute.
 A copy of the license should have been included with the program.

 Feature wishlist